odea-project/qAlgorithms/report/discussion_tests.md

 to provide an estimator for result quality.
-The central difference between results and process as proposed here is that results serve as the basis for some decision, be it through a researcher deciding on the next experiment, a water treatment plant worker taking preventative measures against a detected contaminant.
+The central difference between results and process as proposed here is that results serve as the basis for some decision, be it through a researcher deciding on the next experiment or a water treatment plant worker taking preventative measures due to a detected contaminant.
 In all such cases, the process does not factor into the final decision, unless it is as an abstract measure of confidence.
-The only decision based on a process parameter would be whether to repeat a measurement de to a suspected error during sampling or analysis.
+In contrast, the only decision based on a process parameter would be whether to repeat a measurement due to a suspected error during sampling or analysis.

 Process quality consists of the data processing workflow and the (inferred) quality of the different steps from sampling to